Europe’s digital sovereignty revolution

 Business and investor opportunities

-The digital sovereignty shift opens vast opportunities across Europe and the UK:
+The digital sovereignty shift opens vast opportunities across Europe:

 • Businesses supplying secure, transparent, open-source software and cloud services benefit from growing public sector demand and digital transformation